zhangxin-xd/Dataset-Pruning-TDDS/README.md

 - PyTorch version: 2.2.1+cu121
 - cuDNN version: 8902

+Readers do not need to replicate our setup exactly.
 ### Train Classifiers on the Entire Dataset
 This step is necessary to collect the training dynamics for subsequential coreset selection.